Most people want a career that is fulfilling and that they're passionate about.

 As sweet as the follow-your-passion cocktail tastes, it’s clear that it’s problematic.
 Does the develop-your-passion school do any better?
 This school holds that passion for an activity follows a dynamic movement over time and grows as you spend more time on it.
 Finding a fulfilling career is a matter of investing time and energy into a field and by mastering rare and valuable career-specific skills.

 One, even if inherent passion is rare, developed passions need not be.
-Those of us not lucky enough to be born with an inherent passion still have hope to build our passions, perhaps out of more mild interests which are more common.
+Those who are not born with an inherent passion still have hope to build our passions, perhaps out of more mild interests which are more common.

 Two, if passions can be developed, then having some interest in a topic is good enough reason to explore it further.
-Sometimes just a little tickle of an interest is enough to launch you into something bigger.
-So maybe I will take your class Mr. Scorcese, thank you very much.
+Sometimes just a little tickle of interest is enough to launch you into something bigger.
+So maybe those intrigued by moviemaking should take Scorcese’s class after all.

 Three, the belief that interests are not fully formed but developed suggests that things don’t always come easily, even when you like doing that activity.
 Our passion won’t provide a constant source of motivation.
 We should expect to get frustrated.
 We need to work to fuel our passion, not just rely on passion to fuel our work.

 In the past decade, psychologists have found evidence consistent with the develop-your-passion hypothesis.
-In one particular study, a group of Canadian psychologists tracked over a hundred junior high school students with no prior experience of playing a musical instrument as they took courses in music over a semester (Mageau et al. 2009).
+In one particular study, a group of Canadian psychologists tracked over a hundred junior high school students with no prior experience of playing a musical instrument as they took courses in music over a semester.
 The researchers wanted to predict who would develop a passion for music.

 What do they find five months later?
 Children who identify with the activity are more likely to be passionate about it — they see themselves not just as people who like music, but as “musicians”.
 Children who spend more time playing music tend to be more passionate about it.
 Children whose parents support their decision to invest time in playing were more passionate.
 Children who valued the music classes were more passionate about it.
 All this suggests that under the right conditions, passions can be developed.